Cotalker/documentation/docs/documentation/api/users/users.md

 **debug** | Adds the `debug` field with error notifications. | string | Optional | Option: `true`

 #### Request Body {#patch-user-body}
-_It is only required to put into the body the fields that are being updated or added.
+_Only the fields that are being updated or added are required to put into the body.
 For a complete schema description, please go to the [COTUser data model](/docs/documentation/models/users/model_users)._

 #### Request Sample {#patch-user-request}
 _Updating a user's phone number:_